intershop/devenv-4-iom/doc/06_troubleshooting.md

 1. The _Kubernetes_ resource cannot be created for a certain reason (e.g. problem accessing the _Docker_ image).
 1. The dbaccount init-container has problems to be executed successfully (e.g. wrong credentials).
-1. The IOM server itself has problems to get in ready state (e.g. erroneous deployment artifact, missing database dump, etc.).
+1. The IOM server itself has problems to get in ready state (e.g. erroneous deployment artifact, missing database dump, erroneous configuration script, etc.).

 To get information about these different stages, according strategies have to be used: